‘If there’s one thing every traveller knows, it’s how agonising a lengthy airport layover can be…’

 Ditch plastic in favour of reusable

-Between lugging around carry-ons and walking from terminal to terminal, you’ll need stay hydrated during your stopover.
+Between lugging around carry-ons and walking from terminal to terminal, you’ll need to stay hydrated during your stopover.
 But before you give in to the convenience of buying bottled water, just keep in mind that H2O in some parts of the world can be more expensive than soda and coffee.

 Many international airports these days have water fountains installed inside the terminal so why not pack your own stainless steel or BPA free reusable water bottle and fill up for free between your flight?
 If you’re a frequent traveller, not only will you be saving a few dollars, you’ll also be reducing your plastic waste!